the10thWiz/Rocket/site/guide/4-requests.md

 If a field's validation doesn't depend on other fields (validation is _local_), it is validated prior to those fields that do.
 For `CreditCard`, `cvv` and `expiration` will be validated prior to `number`.

+!
+NOTE Validator lifetimes

+  The lifetime of the field passed to the validator NEEDS to be different from the lifetime returned in the Result.
+In the above example, the returned lifetime is `'v`, while the number and exp date aren't given explicit lifetimes (i.e. they are NOT `'v`).
+In general, the returned lifetime can be static, since it isn't allowed to borrow from any of the parameters anyway.

 ### Wrapping Validators